Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/Processing_data.md

 <span id="Responding_to_an_end_to_end_message"></span>

-### Responding to an end- to- end message
+### Responding to an end-to-end message

 To prevent overcrowding of EERP messages between two sites, during an uninterrupted flow of crossed EERP messages in particular, an FPDU RTR, Ready To
 Receive, has been defined.
-Although this "FPDU" is an acknowledgement of the partner receiving the EERP message, it does not have an end- to- end meaning.
+Although this "FPDU" is an acknowledgement of the partner receiving the EERP message, it does not have an end-to-end meaning.
 There is a corresponding "RTR" message for each EERP message.

 After sending an EERP message, the sender which is the receiver of the